 We offer a broad and balanced curriculum for all children, including those with SEN. Details are published on the school website.
 The way we adapt this for children with SEN and disabled children is set out in the SEN Policy.
-This year we are running:
+This year when children are in school we are running:

-- -Communication and Interaction programmes including Spirals communication, and using Social Stories - Literacy Intervention programmes including Project X Code, Rapid Writing, Engaging Eyes Dyslexia catchup, Totem and Dandelion reading programmes and small group work within class to support the development of language and literacy skills in years1-6 - -Numeracy Intervention programmes including Rapid Maths, 1:2 Number skills and problem solving sessions and small-group guided maths within class to support the development of numeracy skills in years 2-6 - -Fine Motor skills sessions for handwriting in KS2 - -Nurture Groups 'Zones of Regulation" sessions in1:1, and small groups in KS2, Lego Therapy sessions and RAF specific Pastoral groups
+- -Communication and Interaction interventions including Spirals communication, and using Social Stories - Literacy Intervention programmes including Engaging Eyes Dyslexia catch-up, Totem and Dandelion reading programmes and small group work within class to support the development of language and literacy skills in years1- - -Numeracy Intervention programmes including Power of 2 1:1 interventions, Dyscalculia small group and 1:1 interventions and small-group guided maths within class to support the development of numeracy skills in years 2-6 - -Fine Motor skills sessions for handwriting in KS2 - -Nurture Groups 'Zones of Regulation" sessions in1:1, and small groups in KS2, Lego Therapy sessions and RAF specific Pastoral groups